wusai2333/trib/doc/lab2.md

 ## Bin Storage

-**Bin Storage** is a distributed key-value pair storage by combining a bunch of `trib.Storage` back-ends to form a single and scalable storage space over the network.
+**Bin Storage** is a distributed key-value pair storage that combines a bunch of `trib.Storage` back-ends to form a single and scalable storage space over the network.
 A bin storage implementation can be called via the `trib.BinStorage` interface.